 This advice may change as the University develops new technologies.
 You must only use approved secure methods of accessing your information.

 You can access Office 365 via a web browser.
-We strongly recommended that if you are working on Outlook, or documents saved in your One Drive and Teams and any other Microsoft products that you logon through your web browser.
+We strongly recommend that if you are working on Outlook or documents saved in your One Drive, Teams or any other Microsoft products, that you log on through your web browser.
 This will help ensure you have good, consistent access and will take the pressure away from the University systems that are needed to access specific applications and data.
 We recommend people use a web browser rather than the Office 365 mobile apps for security.
-If you are using the mobile apps make sure they are not syncing with your personal device (see below)
+If you are using the Office 365 mobile apps, make sure they are not syncing with your personal device (see below)

 Accessing other services